kiowa-scott-hurley/tea-tech-and-trials/_posts/2023-08-03-international-womens-day.md

 * Domestic Violence and violence against women,
 * Equality at work and at home.

-The 2023 theme is *"Cracking the Code, Innovation for a Gender equal Future"*, focussing on how we use STEM to advance women's outcomes, and how we bridge the digital gap for women - [women in low and middle income countries are on average 18% less likely to have a smartphone than men, and 7% less likely to have a mobile compared to men.][4]
+The 2023 theme is *"Cracking the Code, Innovation for a Gender equal Future"*, focussing on how we use STEM (Science, Technology, Engineering & Mathematics) to advance women's outcomes, and how we bridge the digital gap for women - [women in low and middle income countries are on average 18% less likely to have a smartphone than men, and 7% less likely to have a mobile compared to men.][4]

 ### Intersectionality
 It should be noted that this blog will focus on women in STEM in the U.S., U.K., and Australia, but it doesn't at all diminish the experiences of other marginalised groups in tech, including: